-, S

-Leave the current REPL and continue the computation that initiated the REPL in single-stepping mode.
-The computation will perform an evaluation step (as defined by step-level-set!) and then stop, causing a nested REPL to be entered.
-Just before the evaluation step is performed, a line is displayed (in the same format as trace) which indicates the expression that is being evaluated.
-If the evaluation step produces a result, the result is also displayed on another line.
-A nested REPL is then entered after displaying a message which describes the next step of the computation.
-This command can only be used to continue a computation that was stopped due to a user interrupt, breakpoint or a single-step.

-This command is similar to ', s' except that it "leaps" over procedure calls, that is procedure calls are treated like a single step.
-Single-stepping mode will resume when the procedure call returns, or if and when the execution of the called procedure encounters a breakpoint.

-, n

-Move to frame number n of the continuation.
-After changing the current frame, a one-line summary of the frame is displayed as if the ', y' command was entered.

-Move to the next frame in the chain of continuation frames (i.e. towards older continuation frames).
-After changing the current frame, a one-line summary of the frame is displayed as if the ', y' command was entered.

-Move to the previous frame in the chain of continuation frames (i.e. towards more recently created continuation frames).
-After changing the current frame, a one-line summary of the frame is displayed as if the ', y' command was entered.
+- , n Move to frame number n of the continuation.
+After changing the current frame, a one-line summary of the frame is displayed as if the ', y' command was entered. - , + Move to the next frame in the chain of continuation frames (i.e. towards older continuation frames).
+After changing the current frame, a one-line summary of the frame is displayed as if the ', y' command was entered. - , Move to the previous frame in the chain of continuation frames (i.e. towards more recently created continuation frames).
+After changing the current frame, a one-line summary of the frame is displayed as if the ', y' command was entered. - , y Display a one-line summary of the current frame.

-, y

-Display a one-line summary of the current frame.
 The information is displayed in four fields.
 The first field is the frame number.
 The second field is the procedure that created the frame or '(interaction)' if the frame was created by an expression entered at the REPL.
 The remaining fields describe the subproblem associated with the frame, that is the expression whose value is being computed.
 The third field is the location of the subproblem's source code and the fourth field is a reproduction of the source code, possibly truncated to fit on the line.
 The last two fields may be missing if that information is not available.
-In particular, the third field is missing when the frame was created by a user call to the 'eval' procedure, and the last two fields are missing when the frame was created by a compiled procedure not compiled with the '-debug' or '-debug-source' options.
+In particular, the third field is missing when the frame was created by a user call to the 'eval' procedure or by a compiled procedure not compiled with the '-debug' or '-debug-location' options, and the last field is missing when the frame was created by a compiled procedure not compiled with the '-debug' or '-debug-source' options. - , b Display a backtrace summarizing each frame in the chain of continuation frames starting with the current frame.

-, b

-Display a backtrace summarizing each frame in the chain of continuation frames starting with the current frame.
 For each frame, the same information as for the ', y' command is displayed (except that location information is displayed in the format 'stream@line:column').
-If there are more that 15 frames in the chain of continuation frames, some of the middle frames will be omitted.

-Pretty print the procedure that created the current frame or '(interaction)' if the frame was created by an expression entered at the REPL.
+If there are more than 15 frames in the chain of continuation frames, some of the middle frames will be omitted. - , be Like the ', b' command but also display the environment. - , bed Like the ', be' command but also display the dynamic environment. - , (b expr) Display the backtrace of expr's value, X, which is obtained by evaluating expr in the current frame.
+X must be a continuation or a thread.
+When X is a continuation, the frames in that continuation are displayed.
+When X is a thread, the backtrace of the current continuation of that thread is displayed. - , (be expr) Like the ', (b expr)' command but also display the environment. - , (bed expr) Like the ', (be expr)' command but also display the dynamic environment. - ,i Pretty print the procedure that created the current frame or '(interaction)' if the frame was created by an expression entered at the REPL.
 Compiled procedures will only be pretty printed when they are compiled with the '-debug' or '-debug-source' options.

-, e
+,e